ireynolds/sms-immunization-manager/website/content/contribute/architecture/index.md

 ## SIM's Modifications to `settings.py`

-* `SIM_APPS` at any index.
-* `ROLE_OP_CODES`, in the list of allowed opcodes for each role that may use that operation.
-* `SIM_OPCODE_GROUPS`, corresponding to whichever group best describes this operation.
-* `SIM_OPCODE_MAY_NOT_DUPLICATE`, if the operation may only appear once in any single message.
-* `RAPIDSMS_APP_BASES`, so that the app is registered with the RapidSMS router.
-* `SIM_OPERATION_CODES`, so that the class may handle the opcode(s) you've chosen.
+SIM adds several fields to Django's `settings.py` file.
+These fields are documented in `settings.py`, which can be viewed in [the repository](https://github.com/ireynolds/sms-immunization-manager).

 ## The MessageEffect Class

-Message Effects log the effects of each check and commit signal receiver for a message.
+MessageEffects log the effects of each operation performed on a message or on behalf of one.
 They are used to report their outcome to the signal sender, as well as log the outcome for moderation purposes.
 The following types are provided to categorize the effect.
 Of note, ERROR effects will block later processing of the message.

 | Message Effect | Description |
 |---|---|